 Step 5: Cutting a Taper at the Top of the Legs for Attachment to the Underside of the Counter Stool Seat

-Mark the upper corners of each individual leg to be trimmed using the V block and the mitre gauge with original setting at 6 degrees.
+Mark the upper corners of each individual leg to be trimmed using the V block and the mitre gauge with the appropriate angle.
 The cut is done diagonally across two opposing corners.

 For the seat, I joined 2 pieces of 7/8 x 7 1/2 x 15 inch cherry.
 Join the edges using Dowelmax with the 1/16″washers (to centre on 7/8″ wood), and the distance gauge.
 I used 6 dowels (remember placement should be far enough from the ends to prevent fouling or exposure when cutting the circular seat.